mapclient-plugins/pointwiserigidregistrationstep/README.md

 If there is no correspondence, then one of the ICP method can be used.
 For reliable results, an initial rotation should be provided in terms of Euler angles to rougly align the source to target.
 When using the ICP methods, is the target pointcloud is partial, the target-source ICP methods should be used.
 Inversely, if the source pointcloud is partial, then the source-target ICP method should be used.

+In the step GUI, the translation, rotation, and scaling of the source pointcloud can be modified manually before and after automatic registration.
+Note that the selected registration method determines what transformation are output.
+For example, if _ICP Rigid Source-Target_ is selected, the scaling factor will not be output even if it was manually modified.

 The final transformation can be output and passed to another step to apply the transformation to some other object.
 For example, a fieldwork model can be registered to a segmented surface by using points sampled on the model (Fieldwork Model Evaluation Step) as the source and vertices of the segmentation as the target.
 The output transformation can be passed to the Fieldwork Model Transformation Step to transform the fieldwork model to the registered position.

 Step GUI